pluribus-one/DoS-Detection-Prototype/README.md

 ### Warning!!

-At the first launch, the proxy will not have any matrics.
+At the first launch, the proxy will not have any metrics.
 Therefore, if you don't want to use the ML model, you should manually set them by the interface at `5000` port.
 Otherways, it won't block anything.